koenrane/KR-new-site/content/i-found-greater-than-800-orthogonal-write-code-steering.md

 > [!thanks]
 >Produced as part of the MATS Summer 2024 program, under the mentorship of Alex Turner (`TurnTrout`).

-A few weeks ago, I stumbled across a very weird fact: it is possible to find multiple steering vectors in a language model that activate very similar behaviors while **all being orthogonal**.
+A few weeks ago, I stumbled across a weird fact: it is possible to find multiple steering vectors in a language model that activate similar behaviors while **all being orthogonal**.
 This was pretty surprising to me and to some people that I talked to, so I decided to write a post about it.
 I don't currently have the bandwidth to investigate this much more, so I'm just putting this post and the [code](https://github.com/g-w1/melbo-ortho) up.

 I'll first discuss how I found these orthogonal steering vectors, then share some results.
 Finally, I'll discuss some possible explanations for what is happening.